 She sits quietly at the table with this deep wrinkle in the middle of her forehead between her eyebrows.
 She doesn’t say much, but instead gazes intensely and seems to be deep in thought.
 About what?
 Who knows!

-Conversations take place around her, and yet she says very little.
-Occasionally, she stands next to her spouse or a close friend and participates in a conversation they are having, but she rarely starts one of her own.
-She smiles and makes eye contact, yet refrains from holding that glance long enough to invite a conversation.
+Conversations take place around her, and yet she says very little.She occasionally stands next to her husband or a close friend and participates in their conversations, but she rarely starts one of her own.
+She smiles and makes eye contact yet refrains from holding that glance long enough to invite a conversation.
 Does she even want to talk to anyone?

 - Remember that it’s all about energy.
 Introverts get their energy from time alone.
 Extroverts get their energy from interacting with others.
 Neither is wrong but both impact an individual’s approach to social situations.

 The book provides advice and insight into how introverts view the world and how they can find their place in an extroverted culture.
-(Note: The above 5 tips were not directly taken from McHugh’s book but from this author’s life as an introvert.
-However, these points are found within the book too.)
+The above 5 tips were not directly taken from McHugh’s book but from this author’s life as an introvert; however, they are certainly infused within the book.

-At their core, introverts want desperately to not just be who God created them to be but for others to embrace and support them in that endeavor.
+At their core, introverts want desperately to not just be who God created them to be and for others to embrace and support them in that endeavor.
 They want to be authentic, and as McHugh says,

 DISCUSSION: What tips, thoughts, ideas do you have for introvert/extrovert interaction?